As Christmas Eve approaches, the excitement of anticipation begins to spread among Greenland's youngest.

 If the reindeer could decide for themselves…

-- They move in the same area, but almost cross never into another region, says Mathilde.
+- They move in the same area, but almost never cross into another region, says Mathilde.

 And in East Greenland?